 Conservation district staff should review applications for administrative completeness and to ensure they comply with established Program policies and guidance.
-The application must include the project's location, a detailed description of the proposed activities-including Best Management Practices (BMPs), the total estimated cost, anticipated funding sources and amounts, and an explanation of how the project supports the development, enhancement, or implementation of the applicant's manure or nutrient management plan, conservation plan, or agricultural erosion and sediment control plan.
+The location of the project, description of the project, including BMPs, total cost of the project, the amount and other sources of funding available for the project, relevance of the project to the development, improvement or implementation of the applicant's manure or nutrient management plan, conservation plan or ag. erosion and sediment control plan are required as part of the grant application.

-Project participant represents and agrees that he/she is the sole owner of the real property on which the project is to be performed, or has secured a sufficient property interest, including any easements or rights-of-way, necessary to grant access for the completion and maintenance of the project.
+Project participant represents and agrees that he/she is the sole owner of the real property on which the project is to be performed, or has secured a sufficient property interest, including any easements or right-of-ways, necessary to grant access for the completion and maintenance of the project.